 Membership of the Society shall consist of Ordinary and Honorary members.

-(b) Honorary membership shall be open to persons considered to be of outstanding merit by the Society.
-Honorary members need not pay annual dues, nor may they hold office or vote.
+Honorary membership shall be open to persons considered to be of outstanding merit by the Society.
+Honorary members can vote, need not pay annual dues, but may not hold office.

 Rules of the Association